Floating

 Let’s look at a few scenarios to better drive this concept home.

-Without putting in the time to conduct this research, starting a business could lead to wasted time and even financial losses.
 For example, if you want to start a business in Florida, you should focus on understanding the target market’s core needs, top industry competitors within the state, and the financials of starting and maintaining the business in Florida’s unique economic landscape.

+Scenario 2: The same goes for marketing planning.
 Marketers use data-driven approaches to identify target audiences, personalize messaging, and optimize marketing channels for better engagement and conversions.

 Without this initial time investment, marketers struggle to understand how to design a marketing campaign aligned with their goals and the audience’s core needs.